16 Writing Quiz and Exam Questions

-Multiple-choice tests have 2 advantages in that they measure a variety of learning levels (Bloom’s Taxonomy) and are easy to grade.
+Multiple-choice tests have two advantages since they measure various learning levels (Bloom’s Taxonomy) and are easy to grade.
 The disadvantages are that they test recognition and not recall, which allows for guessing, and they are not always easy to construct.

-Multiple-choice and multiple answer questions consist of a “stem,” “response items,” and “distractors.”
+Multiple-choice and multiple-answer questions consist of a “stem,” “response items,” and “distractors.”
 The stem is a question or an incomplete sentence.
 The response items are the correct/possible answers, and the distractors are the incorrect answers.
-The questions should be as clear and straightforward as possible and steer away from questions that are meant to trick students or are too complex.
+The questions should be as clear and straightforward as possible and steer away from questions meant to trick students or are too complex.

 Stems Response Items Distractors